What Is the Microsoft Commerce Incentives Program and What Does It Mean for Your Business?

 A full vulnerability scan across your M365 environment, with a dollar-denominated risk score, compliance posture review, and a prioritized 90-day remediation roadmap.
 Board-ready executive report included.

-Know Your Data — Security Discovery
+Know Your Data: Security Discovery

 Microsoft 365 Optimization Review

-Why This Matters More Than It Used To
+Why This Matters More Than Ever

 Microsoft Copilot raises the stakes on data governance